nion-software/nionswift-instrumentation-kit/docs/scanning.rst

 TODO: explain flyback time

+Scans typically fit into two categories: continuous or non-continuous.
+Continuous scans repeat when they reach the end of a frame.
+Non-continuous scans stop and wait for further function calls or UI initiation to continue.

 How do the scan coordinate systems and rotations work?
 ------------------------------------------------------
 The scan device is typically centered on the axis of the microscope and the magnification and position are specified